NikolasChorianopoulos/Spotify-Cover-Art-ESP32-RGB-Matrix/README.md

 # Current Status
 As of now, the code performs its intended functionality, but there are a few issues to address:

-Display Speed: The transition speed of updates to the display needs improvement for smoother performance.
+- Display Speed: The transition speed of updates to the display needs improvement for smoother performance.

-Color Correction: Some colors, particularly blacks, appear distorted with a greenish hue, requiring adjustments to ensure accurate color representation.
+- Color Correction: Some colors, particularly blacks, appear distorted with a greenish hue, requiring adjustments to ensure accurate color representation.

+- If you leave the matrix on for more than an hour, the Spotify refresh token expires and won’t refresh by itself.
+It only checks when you turn the device on again.
+Ideally, it should check every hour and refresh the token automatically so you don’t have to restart it all the time.